 These Slow Cooker Lazy Cabbage Rolls are the ideal solution to this problem, it’s a one pot meal that has all the same great taste.
 In fact, it’s a simple crockpot recipe!

 When making Slow Cooker Lazy Cabbage Rolls, you can serve them as a side dish along with some garlic sausage, or eat as it on its own.
-It’s also nice to have the leftovers for a quick reheat, or packing some in a thermos for school lunches.
+It’s also perfect for both dinner and a lunch.

 - ½ lb Ground beef

-- ½ pkg Coleslaw prepared, without dressing
+- ½ pkg Coleslaw, prepared, without dressing

-- 4 cups Rice cooked
+- 4 cups Rice, cooked

-- 2 stalks Celery chopped
+- 2 stalks Celery, chopped

-- ½ Onion chopped
+- ½ Onion, chopped

-- 6 slices Bacon cooked and chopped
+- 6 slices Bacon, cooked and chopped

-- 1 can Tomatoes 14oz, diced
+- 1 can Tomatoes, 14oz, diced

 - ¼ cup Whipping Cream

-- 2 tsp Garlic minced
+- 2 tsp Garlic, minced

-- 2 tbsp Dill weed dried
+- 2 tbsp Dill weed, dried

 - Salt and Pepper to taste

-In a frying pan, sauté the celery, onion, garlic, 1 tbsp dill, and ground beef until the ground beef is no longer pink.
+- In a frying pan, sauté the celery, onion, garlic, 1 tbsp dill, and ground beef until the ground beef is no longer pink.
 Season with salt and pepper

-Transfer the mixture to the slow cooker.
+- Transfer the mixture to the slow cooker.

-Add the cooked rice, coleslaw, bacon, tomatoes, and remaining dill weed.
+- Add the cooked rice, coleslaw, bacon, tomatoes, and remaining dill weed.
 Mix very well.

-Pour the cream over the top, and cook on low for approximately 2 - 3 hours.
+- Pour the cream over the top, and cook on low for approximately 2 - 3 hours.

-Serve as a side dish along with some garlic sausage for dinner, or eat as it on its own.
+- Serve as a side dish along with some garlic sausage for dinner, or eat as it on its own.

 Amount Per Serving: Calories: 688 Saturated Fat: 8g Cholesterol: 54mg Sodium: 198mg Carbohydrates: 102g Fiber: 2g Sugar: 2g Protein: 19g